If you have any enquires about LUCI, email firstname.lastname@example.org.

 Ruzica Dadic (Research Fellow) works at Victoria University of Wellington’s Antarctic Research Centre.
 Ruzica’s research focuses on different aspects of the energy and mass balance of the cryosphere.
 Her work for the LUCI project aims to improve our understanding of snow hydrology, extending the applicability of the model beyond temperate climatic zones.

 Ruzica holds a PhD from ETH Zurich (the Swiss Federal Institute of Technology).
-She is currently on maternity leave until September 2016.

 Senior Research Scientist